Cook County Commissioner Stanley Moore Juneteenth celebrations throughout the 4th District | The Crusader Newspaper Group

-Cook County Commissioner Stanley Moore would like to invite the public to attend a Juneteenth Celebration within the 4th District on Saturday, June 19, 2021, at Sand Ridge Nature Center, 15891 Paxton Avenue, South Holland.
+Cook County Commissioner Stanley Moore would like to invite the public to attend Juneteenth Celebration within the 4th District on Saturday, June 19, 2021, at Sand Ridge Nature Center, 15891 Paxton Avenue, South Holland.
 The celebration is from 10:00 a.m. – 5:30 p.m.
 Commissioner Moore will speak at the opening ceremony that begins at 10 o’clock.
 Registration-‐based programs run from 10 a.m. to 5:30 p.m.
-To view a full schedule of programs during the event, visit https://fpdcc.com/event/juneteenth-celebration.
-For more information on the Juneteenth Celebration or to register for specific programs, call the nature center directly at 708-868-0606, email or visit the nature center in person.
+To view a full schedule of programs during the event, visithttps://fpdcc.com/event/juneteenth-‐celebration-‐2/.
+For more information on the Juneteenth Celebration or to register for specific programs, call the nature center directly at 708-‐868-‐0606, emailsandridge.naturecenter@cookcountyil.gov, or visit the nature center in person.

 Commissioner Moore, the chief sponsor of the Juneteenth holiday ordinance in Cook County will be the keynote speaker.
 Soul drummers, music performances, open mic is from 4:00 – 6:30 p.m.